Foster Child Placement with a Person Other Than the Parent in BC

 - An assessment of the care provider’s readiness, capacity and commitment to care for the child

 Step 4: Enter into an agreement.
 An agreement between the parent, the caregiver and the Ministry of Children and Family Development or Delegated Aboriginal Agency is signed.

 Working as a team, the family and social worker develop a plan for the child or teen that outlines the services and supports that are needed.
 Parents must agree to the plan as well as the choice of caregiver – where possible, they also need to contribute financially to their child or teen’s care.

 Step 5: Ongoing contact and support.
 The plan is reviewed by the social worker and family regularly to make sure it still meets the child or teen’s needs.

 Age 12 – 19

-Government will be increasing basic maintenance rates for all caregivers as of April 1, 2019.
+Government increased basic maintenance rates for all caregivers as of April 1, 2019.